-Authors: Minu Philip
+Author: Minu Philip

 The ‘new normal’ in Insurance

-Come 2021, and the three major factors that are challenging traditional insurance models are Insurtech, climate change, and the ongoing COVID pandemic.
+Come 2021, and the three major factors that are challenging traditional insurance value chain are Insurtech, climate change, and the ongoing COVID pandemic.
 Amid lockdowns, floods, forest fires, and a digital-first world, the industry is having its watershed moment (we briefly touched upon this in our earlier blog).
 On the one hand, risks that need to be insured are becoming complex.
 On the other hand, data and technology are enabling insurers to better understand and influence customer behavior.

 Given the disruptors are here to stay, insurers are being forced to evolve and be creative every step of the way.
 Insurance companies now have the opportunity to become something much more than just financial protection providers.
-A deep dive into the challenges within the value chain sheds light on the innovations being made to not only assess the risks to be covered, but also to mitigate that risk for the customer and the insurer.
+A deep dive into the challenges within the insurance value chain sheds light on the innovations being made to not only assess the risks to be covered, but also to mitigate that risk for the customer and the insurer.

 Product Design & Distribution